 - 2 tablespoon cornflour, dissolved in ¼ cup water

-- ½ teaspoon red chilli powder, or more to taste
+- ½ teaspoon red chilli powder, optional for extra heat

 - ¼ teaspoon black pepper powder